azmigueldario/giardia_mlst_2023/2023_giardia_mlst.md

 chewBACCA requires training files for prodigal to identify CDS.

 - Training files can be produced with prodigal using a reference genome.
 Thus, I use a chromosome-level assembled genome for the WB strain of G. duodenalis as reference
+- I read the complete chewBACCA documentation to get familiar with the tool and the necessary dependencies and steps
+- Running preliminary createSchema process

 ```sh